I am looking for a specific part, how do I find out if you’ve got it?

 Do you sell used bikes?

-We have a limited stock of refurbished bikes that we sell from our workshop during our Repair Tuesdays.
-Please feel free to drop by from 8am to 6pm on any Tuesday to peruse what we have available.
+We have a limited stock of refurbished bikes that we sell from our workshop from 11am – 5pm on Mondays.
+Please feel free to drop by then to peruse what we have available.

 Can I donate a used bike to you?